 It is a completely abstract device to explain matter in a quantum mechanical way.
 There isn't a way to verify its existence - it just works.
 It is only an equation, assembled using an assortment of letters, numbers, shapes, and meanings that precisely equals the expected behaviour of quanta (bits of matter).

 Because the wavefunction contains letters, numbers, shapes, and meanings, the properties of matter must also include letters, numbers, shapes and meanings!
-Right?!

 We can count how many chairs are in a room.
 We can associate a chair with a price.
-We can write the word chair with 5 letters, and we can describe a chair as something that is sat on.
+We can write the word chair with 5 letters, and we can describe a chair as cube that is sat on.
 These are the intelligence dimensions of matter at work.

 Everything in the Universe is always framed by the 12 dimensions of mindspace.